Now that you've planted root cuttings, waited the entire season, and harvested comfrey leaves, it's time to dry them!

 Leaves can be left whole or crushed before placing in jars.
 Large leaves are better suited to compresses and poultices, while ground leaves are better for infused oils and salves.

-When properly stored, the leaves should last at least 1 year, but should be used sooner than later for highest quality.
+When properly stored, the leaves should last at least 1 year, but should be used sooner than later for the highest quality.

 Using Dried Comfrey